Seaside rock is a mysterious English treat that has been made by hand for more than 100 years.

 If someone in England happened to mention that when they went to the beach in Brighton, they bought some rock to take home, chances are, unless you were British, you wouldn't have a clue what they were talking about.

-Was it a CD of the kind of music we all grew up with, perhaps?
+Was it an old-fashioned CD of the kind of music we all grew up with, perhaps?
 Maybe they took home an interesting pebble collected by the shore?
 Or was it heck of a big piece of bling to add flash to anyone's street style?

 It could be any of the above, of course.
-But probably it was not.
+But it probably wasn't.
 Even if they called it a stick of rock you'd probably still be in the dark.